zkteco-home/redis-windows/README.md

 ## Windows-specific changes

-Default port is 6388
+- Default port is 6388
-save ""
+- Default save ""

-if you want to modify parameters,it is recommanded you edit the local.conf file
+- if you want to modify parameters,it is recommanded you edit the local.conf file

 ## Running Redis as a Service